RafatH0ssain/PrediHome/README.md

 4. **Regression Model Predictions (for years 2023-2035)**:
    - Uses linear regression models to predict future **HPI** and **unemployment rates** based on historical data.

+5. **Identifies the best province to live in**:
+- Calculates a composite score for each province, where a higher score indicates a better province to live in.
+This is done based on the following metrics:
+  - Housing Price Index (HPI)
+  - Unemployment Rate
+  - Employment Rate

 ## Datasets